hive-4-apps/ng-ui-application/README.md

   * unuseful scrollbar were removed
   * Dynamically resize of components after a window resizing
 * Code optimization
-  * CSS was dispaced by component - hack-4-apss.css was removed
+  * CSS was dispatched by component - hack-4-apps.css was removed
-  * ui-section and ui-aplication inherits from a common component called ui-frame
+  * ui-section and ui-application inherits from a common component called ui-frame
 * Bugs fixs
   * For chrome - resizing for two ways is completely available but after to collapse the component